alexfernandez/alexfernandez.github.io/2017/build-your-own-devops-infrastructure.md

 monitor services
 and automate all sysadmin-related tasks.
 So let us do that!
-Live on stage in London, UK!
+Live on stage from London, UK!

 ### Email